In September 2013 we improved service frequencies to meet the challenge of increased demand.

 More comfortable and reliable trains

-It's now time for a makeover.
-So we're refreshing the entire fleet of 85 trains, so you can look forward to a more comfortable journey in brighter surroundings.
+We refreshed the entire fleet of 85 trains in 2012 to provide a more comfortable journey in brighter surroundings.

 At peak times, Bank is one of the most congested stations on the Underground.
 It's also a complex one as it's interlinked with nearby Monument.